PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/Hardware.md

 * TechNexion [PICO-PI-GL baseboard](https://shop.technexion.com/system-on-modules/pico/pico-baseboards/picopigl.html) with a [PICO-IMX7D-10-R10-E08-9377 System-on-Module](https://shop.technexion.com/system-on-modules/pico/pico-modules/pico-imx7d-10-r10-e08-9377.html) (SoM).
 Referred to as the PICO-PI with IMX7D.
 You also need one micro-USB cable, and one USB-C cable.

-    <span class="notes">This platform does not yet support WiFi communication.</span>

 * [NXP i.MX 8M Mini LPDDR4 Evaluation Kit](https://www.nxp.com/support/developer-resources/software-development-tools/i.mx-developer-resources/evaluation-kit-for-the-i.mx-8m-mini-applications-processor:8MMINILPD4-EVK?tid=vanimx8mminievk).
 Referred to as the NXP 8M Mini EVK.
 This kit comes with power supply, micro-USB cable and USB-C cable, but you will need a micro-SD card (at least 4GB).

     <span class="notes">This platform is still in development and is only partially supported at the moment.
-The boot partitioning has not been finished and Wi-Fi communication is not working yet.</span>
+The boot partitioning has not been finished.</span>

 * [NXP Warp7](https://www.nxp.com/support/developer-resources/nxp-designs/warp7-next-generation-iot-and-wearable-development-platform:WARP7).
 You also need two micro-USB cables.
 * [Raspberry Pi 3 models B or B+](https://www.raspberrypi.org/products/), with: